sozercan/aikit/README.md

 AIKit is a quick, easy, and local or cloud-agnostic way to get started to host and deploy large language models (LLMs) for inference.
 No GPU, internet access or additional tools are needed to get started except for [Docker](https://docs.docker.com/desktop/install/linux-install/)!

 AIKit uses [LocalAI](https://localai.io/) under-the-hood to run inference.
-LocalAI provides a drop-in replacement REST API that is OpenAI API compatible, so you can use any OpenAI API compatible client, such as [Kubectl AI](https://github.com/sozercan/kubectl-ai), to send requests to open-source LLMs powered by AIKit!
+LocalAI provides a drop-in replacement REST API that is OpenAI API compatible, so you can use any OpenAI API compatible client, such as [Kubectl AI](https://github.com/sozercan/kubectl-ai), [Chatbot-UI](https://github.com/sozercan/chatbot-ui) and many more, to send requests to open-source LLMs powered by AIKit!

 > [!NOTE]
 > At this time, AIKit is tested with LocalAI `llama` backend.
 Other backends may work but are not tested.
 Please open an issue if you'd like to see support for other backends.

 ## Features

-- 🐳 No GPU, internet access or additional tools needed except for [Docker](https://docs.docker.com/desktop/install/linux-install/)!
+- 🐳 No GPU, Internet access or additional tools needed except for [Docker](https://docs.docker.com/desktop/install/linux-install/)!
 - 🤏 Minimal image size, resulting in less vulnerabilities and smaller attack surface with a custom [distroless](https://github.com/GoogleContainerTools/distroless)-based image
 - 🚀 Easy to use declarative configuration
 - ✨ OpenAI API compatible to use with any OpenAI API compatible client